AnicetNgrt/jiro-nn/examples/housing/cr.typ

     ]
 ]]

 I also started implementing the _Glorot Uniform_ weights initialization, since it was Keras' default weights initializer.
 I read the original paper, implemented it, but struggled to really see why it works.
-But it does improve the models' stability and performance, whether using $"ReLU"$ or $"tanh"$ activation.
+It does improve the models' stability and performance, whether using $"ReLU"$ or $"tanh"$ activation.

 #align(center)[
 #stack(dir: ltr)[